flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados2/index.md

 ---
 title: flyPadOS 2 EFB - Overview
-description: A guide the flyPadOS 2 EFB used in the Stable version o fthe A32NX.
+description: A guide the flyPadOS 2 EFB used in the Stable version of the A32NX.
 ---

 <link rel="stylesheet" href="../../../../stylesheets/efb-interactive.css">